ar6841/Inverting-Pendulum-using-Reinforcement-Learning/README.md

 \end{array}\right)
 $$

-Where $\theta and \omega $ are the angle from the vertical and angular velocity of the pendulum respectively.
+Where $\theta$ and $\omega $ are the angle from the vertical and angular velocity of the pendulum respectively.

 We want to minimize the following discounted cost function